 2. State and Local Taxes

-Starting with tax year 2018, you can only deduct up to $10,000 in state and local taxes (SALT).
-In prior tax years, the SALT deduction was unlimited.
+Current tax rules let you deduct up to $10,000 in state and local taxes (SALT).
+The $10,000 mark is the combined deductible limit.

 You can deduct these state and local taxes on your itemized federal return:

 When married taxpayers file separate returns, each filer can deduct up to $5,000.

 The home mortgage interest deduction still exists, but is only $750,000 for mortgages originating after December 16, 2017.
 If your mortgage originated before this date, you can deduct up to $1 million in paid home mortgage interest.